 Again, you might be wondering — is there any fee associated with Amazon FBA?

-Yes, Amazon do charges fees for handling and automating the fulfillment and shipping process.
+Yes, Amazon does charge fees for handling and automating the fulfilment and shipping process.

 The question is, if you pay the money, what will you get in return?